keithbuhler/dissertation-story/5 Virtue April.md

 This builds on the thesis of the last chapter -- that humans need virtues -- and shows how, as humans mature, the need for particular virtues and for virtue in general increases, especially for traits that enable one to engage in successful practical reasoning.
 Such acquired character traits dispose us to do well at accomplishing the universal projects of human life (such as sustaining friendships) and to react well to the universal challenges of human life, such as the death of loved ones.
 The absence of virtues, and the presence of vices, corrupt practical reasoning and stultify the realization of our natural telos.
 Vices dispose us to succomb to common temptations and to fail at universal projects.
 Thirdly, and finally, I shall defend the resulting synthesis against various objections.

 ## Neo-Aristotelians on Virtue

+### Hursthouse

+>In response, it is worth pointing out that, if I know that I am far from perfect, and am quite unclear what a virtuous agent would do in the circumstances in which I find myself, the obvious thing to do is to go and ask one, should this be possible.
+This is far from being a trivial point, for it gives a straightforward explanation of an important aspect of our moral life, namely the fact that we do not always act as ‘autonomous’, utterly self‐determining agents, but quite often seek moral guidance from people we think are morally better than ourselves.
+When I am looking for an excuse to do something I have a horrid suspicion is wrong, I ask my moral inferiors (or peers if I am bad enough), ‘Wouldn't you do such‐and‐such if you were in my shoes?’
+But when I am anxious to do what is right, and do not see my way clear, I go to people I respect and admire: people who I think are kinder, more honest, more just, wiser, than I am myself, and ask them what they would do in my circumstances.
+How, or indeed whether, utilitarianism and deontology can explain this fact, I do not know, but, as I said, the explanation within the terms of virtue ethics is straightforward.
+If you want to do what is right, and doing what is right is doing what the virtuous agent would do in the circumstances, then you should find out what she would do if you do not already know.[@hursthouse1998virtue 35]

 ### Philippa Foot on Virtue: Excellence of the Rational Will